Pilladian/similarity-detection-tool/webcomp/Documentation.md

     - This stands for Structural Similarity Algorithm and is an exact implementation of Idea 2.

-- We chose MSE because it is easy to use and to implement while giving good results in very images. imgcompare.image_diff_percent was chosen because it does the same thing but in a slightly different way.
+- We chose MSE because it is easy to use and to implement while giving good results in similar images. imgcompare.image_diff_percent was chosen because it does the same thing but in a slightly different way.
 So two references are better then one.
 We chose the SSIM algorithm because it comes in a library, thus it is super easy to use and brings good results in comparing images that are more different.

 The main Problem in this feature basically is the weakness of colors.
 That means, that in all implemented algorithms the color of the website has an huge impact of how similar they think the websites are.
 That means, that the same website in two different colors would have a smaller similarity score than two different websites having the same color.
 That's because those algorithms do not recognize patterns in images like Convolutional Neural Networks do.
 So to get better results one should try training a CNN for image recognition to fulfill this task in a better way.